Demo Request

 Andrea Bailiff-Gush

-Andrea is the Head of Product Marketing of Reco, responsible for driving demand and growth in SaaS security.
-Andrea is a startup and cyber security veteran, having supported organizations across various growth milestones, from Seed round to acquisition.
-She is passionate about growing businesses and teams to drive profitable outcomes and better well being for customers.
+Andrea is the Head of Marketing of Reco, responsible for driving demand and growth in SaaS security.
+Andrea is a cyber security veteran, having supported various security companies across various growth milestones, from Seed round to acquisition.
+She is passionate about growing businesses and teams to drive profitable outcomes and better well being for CISOs and security practitioners.

 Table of Contents